Lopolin-LP/justified-gallery-viewer/README.md

 ## ToDo
 - Change image viewer to [PhotoSwipe](https://github.com/dimsemenov/photoswipe), perchance
-- Fix renaming on Safari, one way or another.
 - finally deprecate the global `mouseActionDelay` in favor of `settings.mouseActionDelay`
 - allow ctrl+z and ctrl+y for reordering, adding and deleting images
+- Is styling okay on latest Safari? on 17.2 it certainly isn't.

 ### Overkill
 Things that really don't need to be -> With a reason as to why overkill